What Does the Spay/Neuter Surgery Involve?

 - All dogs must be on a leash and all cats must be in a carrier.

 - We do not accept checks.
-We accept cash, Visa, Mastercard, and Debit cards.
+We accept cash, all major credit cards, and Debit cards.
 You must pay for services at the time of check-in.

 - Our veterinarians perform a general physical exam of every patient prior to surgery.
 Blood work is not done prior to surgery.
 Our veterinarians reserve the right to refuse service to any animal to whom surgery is deemed a health risk.

 - We do not board pets.
 Dogs can be picked up as early as 4:00 p.m. and cats at 4:45 p.m. the day of their surgery.
 All animals must be picked up by 5:00 p.m.
 Owners who do not pick up their pets by 5:00 p.m. will be charged a $35 late fee.